SEIR-7-06/Project-Wayfarer/README.md

 The client contract consists of three core sprints and four bonus sprints.
 Each sprint contains a set of user stories.
 You may not complete all of the sprints within the time period, and that's ok. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

-**IMPORTANT:** You may not begin the first sprint until you have created and gotten your ERD approved.
-**IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.

-You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.
+You will work in groups of 4-5, and we expect you to **pair program** and **mob program** (group of 3 or more) for the majority of the time you're writing code.

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks ([example Trello board](https://trello.com/b/JPdt327u/vagabond)).

 Commit changes at least once for each user story.
 Put effort into your **design**.
-Use a CSS framework (e.g. Bootstrap or Materialize), partials, and some custom CSS or Sass/Less.

 Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for approval and merging**.

-After you have completed your project, **deploy to heroku** to get practice getting the app online.
-The earlier you resolve deployment, the easier it will be to fix bugs.

-**Refactor** your code after each sprint, considering:
+Use this as an opportunity to write clean code.
 * Indentation
 * Readability/clarity
 * Naming